Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 	- See [`sklearn.pipeline.Pipeline`](https://scikit-learn.org/1.5/modules/generated/sklearn.pipeline.Pipeline.html)
 5. Use nested cross-validation or nested train/validation split to tune model hyperparameters for a chosen model.

+**Warning**: After fixing the test harness, if you want to choose a different model/configuration and evaluate it on the test set, you should probably develop a new test set to avoid any test set leakage.

 ### 3. Fix Overfit Models

 Even with best practices, high-capacity models can overfit.